bobtrapp/timmyszombie/Design_Notes.md

 ### Tertiary Visitor 1 - Dr. Willy

 The doctor is a paranormal investigator with a popular podcast and couple of published books.
 He is always on the lookout for evidence of paranormal activities and interesting people he can interview.
-He or one of his assistants (usually young women who are far too interested in him, at least until they get tired of his attitude toward them) scour the Internet for possible interviewees.
+He or one of his assistants (usually young women who are far too interested in him, at least until they get tired of his attitude) scour the Internet for possible interviewees.

 ### Tertiary Visitor 2 - Woodland Norman